Mgrublian Headshot 26

 Biography

-Alejandro Quiroz-Novela is a Senior at Claremont McKenna College pursuing a dual major in Government and Public Policy with a concentration in Gender and Sexuality Studies.
+Alejandro Quiroz-Novela is a Senior at Claremont McKenna College pursuing a dual B.A. in Government and Public Policy with a Minor in Gender and Sexuality Studies.
 His academic and professional interests lie at the intersection of social policy, human rights, and reproductive justice, with a particular focus on LGBTQ+ inclusion, comprehensive sex education, and equity in public systems.

 He has previously interned with Connecticut Against Gun Violence, where he analyzed local death data and legislative trends to support community education and policy reform.
 He also worked with Black Women for Wellness, where he helped lead youth-centered outreach around sexual health and reproductive justice in South Los Angeles.
 Through these roles, he has developed strong skills in community outreach and empowerment, legislative research, and equity advocacy.